 Anna has been on the cobbles for almost a decade but will shortly be departing the Street for good.
-The long-suffering Anna has most recently been blackmailed by evil Phelan, and it’s rumoured he may be the one to finish poor Anna off.
+The long-suffering Anna has recently reignited her feud with evil Pat Phelan by telling his daughter Nicola all about his evil ways, and it’s rumoured he may be the one to finish poor Anna off.

 Whether Anna lives or dies is unknown, but Corrie producer Kate Oates told WhatsOnTV that either way, Anna will bow out with a bang.

 “Debbie’s decision to pursue other roles will allow us to play an exciting exit story for Anna, which will see her fighting for her family and tackling old enemies head-on,” said Oates.

 We first met Phelan's enemy and fellow con man, Vinny Ashford, in August 2016, and he's already come to a sticky end.
 Reappearing on the Street in October 2017, supposedly to settle his beef with Phelan once and for all, he became Phelan's latest cellar hostage.
 However, he didn't last long locked up with fellow hostage Andy Carver.
 Phelan tricked Andy into shooting Vinny dead in return for his freedom.
 Andy willingly obliged, but of course was then killed by Phelan in the minutes following.